NAWAL77l/LMS-Data-Managment-Governance-Project/README.md

 # Learning Management System (LMS) Data Management & Governance 📚📊
 Project Overview
-This project focuses on managing and governing Learning Management System (LMS) data by leveraging cloud-native technologies and advanced data analysis techniques.
+This project built a centralized LMS dataset hosted on AWS RDS, integrating data from multiple sources: PostgreSQL, CSV files, and a local MySQL database.
+The goal was to create a robust system for data management, governance, and insightful analysis.

 Key Features & Highlights 🚀